aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 In rare scenarios, you might want to process each item individually, trading ease of use for increased latency as you handle one batch item at a time.

-You can toggle `aggregate` parameter in `@batch_resolver` parameter for your resolver function to be called N times.
+You can toggle `aggregate` parameter in `@batch_resolver` decorator for your resolver function to be called N times.

 !!! note "This does not resolve the N+1 problem, but shifts it to the Lambda runtime."